LearnCobol/DBPRE/README.md

 E.g: dbpre PCTB003B -I./ -ts=3

-dbpre expects that the suffix of the source code is .scb (Sql CoBol). dbpre will then produce a .cob and a .lst file.
+dbpre expects that the suffix of the source code is .scb (Sql CoBol). dbpre will then produce a .cob and a .lst file.How
 The .lst file contains, like the .cob file, the COBOL program but also error messages, if dbpre has found any errors.